Residential Electronics Recycling Opportunities

 How SWALCO Recycles Your Electronics

-All electronic devices that are collected through SWALCO will be recycled by Dynamic Recycling.
+All electronic devices that are collected through SWALCO will be recycled by our vendors Dynamic Recycling and eWorks Electronics Services, Inc.